8979vivek/SQL--Retail-Sales-Analysis/README.md

 			  gender
 	ORDER BY 1;
 ```
-8.**Write a SQL query to calculate the average sale for each month.Find out best selling month in each year.
+7. Write a SQL query to calculate the average sale for each month.Find out best selling month in each year.
-**

 ```sql
 SELECT year,
        month,